highfidelity/hifi-content/marketplaceItems/textToSpeech/README.md

 ## `hifiScript/secrets.json` Config

-Here's what your `hifiScript/secrets.json` config file should look like:
+Here's what your `hifiScript/config.json` config file should look like:

 ```
 {
-    "REQUEST_URL": "<A hostname and path to your deployed Web App>"
+    "REQUEST_URL": "<A hostname and path to your deployed Web App.
+No trailing slash.>"
 }
 ```